Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 inferred from the WaveDrom parlance for different components of a rendered waveform.
 Two different renders are reproduced below to bring them out.
-Almost all elements in the first waveform below are created using straightforward WaveJSON features, except for the text label that appears to be part of the edge specifications.
+Almost all elements in the first waveform below are created using straightforward WaveJSON features, except for the '4-bit One-Hot Signal' label that appears to be part of the edge specifications.
 The annotation is actually rendered as a text label, as evident from this [line](https://github.com/Ganesh-AT/wavedrom/blob/wavedrom-24.01/demo/customStyle-options.json#L66).

 ![](demo/WaveDrom-Anno.svg)

-The aspects below deserve pointing out in the above diagram: \* Text labels are rendered from the *tl* specifications in the *wave* component, and is part of the new WaveDrom 24.01 grammar. \* Group labels are the name given to the string specified as the first member of any array that is a first-level component of the *signal* array. \* Group paths are the name given to the shapes rendered to signify a collection of signals. \* Arc labels are either the strings that follow the node and arc shape components in the *edge* array components or the node labels themselves. \* Arc paths denote the rendering of the lines resulting from the arc shape specifications in the *edge* array components
+The aspects below deserve pointing out in the above diagram:
+* Text labels are rendered from the *tl* specifications in the *wave* component, which is part of the new WaveDrom 24.01 grammar.
+* Group labels are the name given to the string specified as the first member of any array that is a first-level component of the *signal* array.
+* Group paths are the name given to the shapes rendered to signify a collection of signals.
+* Arc labels are either the strings that follow the node and arc shape components in the members of the *edge* array, or the node labels themselves.
+* Arc paths denote the rendering of the lines resulting from the arc shape specifications in the members of the *edge* array

 ![](demo/WaveDrom-Anno-pw-Skin.svg)